peripheryapp/periphery/README.md

 myClass.perform()
 ```

 Here we can see that `MyProtocol` is itself used, and cannot be removed.
-However, since `unusedProperty` is never called on `MyConformingClass`, Periphery is able to identify that the declaration of `unusedProperty` in `MyProtocol` is thus also unused and can be removed along with the unused implementation of `unusedProperty`.
+However, since `unusedProperty` is never called on `MyConformingClass`, Periphery is able to identify that the declaration of `unusedProperty` in `MyProtocol` is also unused and can be removed along with the unused implementation of `unusedProperty`.

 ### Enumerations